No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-With a quick visit to your phone's settings or a swipe down on most newer devices and a tap engaging the mobile hotspot option, you can transform most Android or iPhones into personalized local Wi-Fi connections.
+A mobile hotspot is a portable access point that can share a phone's cellular signal with compatible devices, allowing them to connect to the internet via tethering.
+With a quick visit to your phone's settings or a swipe and tap, you can transform most Android or iPhone devices into personalized local Wi-Fi connections.

 Learn how to break dependence on existing Wi-Fi networks and enjoy the freedom and convenience of using your cellphone as a mobile hotspot to stay connected on the go.
+We also recommend the best VPN apps to encrypt your internet traffic while connected to public Wi-Fi.

 In this article